encode/django-rest-framework/docs/api-guide/renderers.md

 Optional.
 If provided, this is the accepted media type, as determined by the content negotiation stage.

-Depending on the client's `Accept:` header, this may be more specific than the renderer's `accepted_media_type` attribute, and may include media type parameters.
+Depending on the client's `Accept:` header, this may be more specific than the renderer's `media_type` attribute, and may include media type parameters.
 For example `"application/json; nested=true"`.

 ### `renderer_context=None`